SalesforceLabs/ActionPlansV4/INSTALLATION.md

 ### Data Import (Optional - not available if using the AppExchange managed package)

-- This repository creates sample data (Accounts, Contacts, Leads) in the scratch org.
+- This repository creates sample data (Accounts, Contacts, Leads) if you choose to create a scratch org.
 To prevent this, go to the [scratch org definition](./config/project-scratch-def.json) and change `hasSampleData` to `false`.
     ```
 	"hasSampleData": false,
 	```